ruthmesfun/class_app/TASK.md

+# FINAL STRETCH
+[] Need to create a ReadME
+[] ...includes a short description of the project.
+[] ...includes contributors guide for the project.
+[] ...includes a license or link to the license for the project.

+[] Displays validation failures to user with an error message.

 #DEBUG
 --> Sign up is not working --> It is not passing through new students
 # TASK LIST FOR SINATRA PORTFOLIO PROJECT